 The Eureka Bakery, later called Davies Bakery, is one of the oldest industries in Ballarat.
-The business was operating as far back as 1858, only a few years after the founding of Ballarat.
-It was owned and run by two prominent Ballarat families—the Gray's (from 1858-1894) and the Davies' (from 1894-1962)—before being sold to the Bunge Group, and becoming part of Sunicrust Bakeries.
+The business was operating as far back as 1854, only a few years after the founding of Ballarat.
+In that year it was operated by Lawrence C. Holmes and James Watherly.From 1858 it was owned and run by two prominent Ballarat families—the Gray's (from 1858-1894) and the Davies' (from 1894-1962)—before being sold to the Bunge Group, and becoming part of Sunicrust Bakeries.
 Though the original factory is no longer standing, the business lives on through Sunicrust Ballarat, and Davies Bakery Pty.
 Ltd. (located in Broadmeadows).

-The Eureka Bakery was acquired in 1858 by Andrew Gray, and remained in his family until 1894.
-It is unknown who ran the bakery before Mr Gray, and how long it operated, but it couldn’t have been more than a couple of years, since Ballarat was only founded in 1851.
-The Gray’s were the owners and proprietors of Eureka Bakery for some 35 years.
+The Eureka Bakery was established by Lawrence Carter Holmes and James Weatherly.
+Known to be operating in 1854, it was acquired in 1858 by Andrew Gray, and remained in his family until 1894.
+The Grays were the owners and proprietors of Eureka Bakery for some 35 years.
 In 1894, however, the business was purchased by John Davies.
 Mr Davies had previously worked in the small mining town of Talbot, as a delivery man for baked goods.
 He had worked for a German baker, named Mr Trolla.
 During the day, Davies would deliver bread, while at night, he learned from his boss how to bake.
 In 1885, Mr Trolla retired, and sold his bakery to Davies.
 Mr Davies operated the business successfully for several years, but as the gold mines in Talbot dried up, its population dwindled.

 In 1894, John Davies sold his Talbot bakery, and moved to Ballarat, where he purchased the Eureka Bakery.
 Like Gray, Mr Davies continued to serve baked goods to all of the diggers and pioneer settlers of Eureka, Canadian, Jeweller’s Shop, and many other goldfields around East Ballarat.